-• Conducting and documenting routine monitoring and assessment of the participant's health and safety in coordination with the Program Specialist;

-• Providing relevant health care and safety related training to the staff (direct, contracted, or in a consulting capacity) who render services in the home and any additional individuals providing support in coordination with the Program Specialist;

-• Overseeing access to and coordination of medical care including assisting the staff who render services in the home with medical appointments and maintaining documentation related to health care;

-• Being promptly available to the staff rendering services in the home for consultation on an as needed basis
+- Conducting and documenting routine monitoring and assessment of the participant's health and safety in coordination with the Program Specialist; - Providing relevant health care and safety related training to the staff (direct, contracted, or in a consulting capacity) who render services in the home and any additional individuals providing support in coordination with the Program Specialist; - Overseeing access to and coordination of medical care including assisting the staff who render services in the home with medical appointments and maintaining documentation related to health care; - Being promptly available to the staff rendering services in the home for consultation on an as needed basis

 When rendering remote support services to participants, the Residential Habilitation provider must have a supportive technology professional (direct, contracted, or in a consulting capacity) available who has either a current Assistive Technology Professional certificate from rehabilitation Engineering and Assistive Technology Society of North America (RESNA) or Enabling Technology Integration Specialist SHIFT certification.
-The supportive technology professional is responsible for: 1.
-Completion of evaluations of participants' assistive technology needs, including a functional evaluation of the impact of appropriate remote supports.
+The supportive technology professional is responsible for:

-2. Completion of an evaluation plan that, at a minimum, includes the need(s) of the participant that will be met by the remote supports, how the remote supports will ensure the participant's health, welfare and independence and the training needed to successfully utilize the technology and the back-up plan that will be implemented should there be a problem with the remote supports.

-3.Informing the participant and anyone identified by the participant, of what impact the remote supports will have on the participant's privacy.
+- 1. Completion of evaluations of participants' assistive technology needs, including a functional evaluation of the impact of appropriate remote supports. - 2.
+Completion of an evaluation plan that, at a minimum, includes the need(s) of the participant that will be met by the remote supports, how the remote supports will ensure the participant's health, welfare and independence and the training needed to successfully utilize the technology and the back-up plan that will be implemented should there be a problem with the remote supports. - 3.Informing the participant and anyone identified by the participant, of what impact the remote supports will have on the participant's privacy.
 This information must be provided to the participant in a form of communication to be understood by the individual.
-The provider must then obtain either the participant's consent in writing or the written consent of a legally responsible party for the participant.
-This process must be completed prior to the utilization of remote supports and any time there is a change, including technology devices utilized.

-4. Ensuring that the remote supports technology is in good working order.
+This process must be completed prior to the utilization of remote supports and any time there is a change, including technology devices utilized. - 4.
+Ensuring that the remote supports technology is in good working order.
 This information will be provided to the participant and service plan team for discussion and inclusion of the remote supports in the service plan.